supryan/IFTTT-OSX/README.md

 Copyright
 ============

 Basically, I didn't design any of the icons or write any of the code within these bundled apps besides the shell scripts and Hazel rules.
+Please see the 'Shoutouts' section above.
 With that said, I can't go to jail.
 More coming soon.